 Debbie is featured in the webinar The Road Less Traveled: Integrating Pediatric Palliative Care and Patient- and Family-Centered Care.

-Wendy Leebov, EdD, a lifelong advocate for creating healing environments for patients, families, and the entire health care team, Wendy Leebov, EdD, has helped hospitals and medical practices enhance the patient experience.
-Wendy is president and CEO of the Leebov Golde Group.
-Previously, she served as Vice President and change coach for the Albert Einstein Healthcare Network in Philadelphia.
+Wendy Leebov, EdD, a lifelong advocate for creating healing environments for patients, families, and the entire health care team, has helped hospitals and medical practices enhance the patient experience.
+Wendy is a Managing Partner of Language of Caring, LLC.
+Previously, she served as Vice President and change coach for the Albert Einstein Healthcare Network in Philadelphia and as President and CEO of the Leebov Golde Group.

 A communication fanatic, Wendy has written more than ten health care books and developed The Language of Caring, a powerful, video-based skill-building system for patient- and family-centered care that dramatically improves the patient and family experience, as well as HCAHPS scores.
 Also, with Carla Rotering, MD, Wendy has recently launched the groundbreaking video-based program—The Language of Caring for Physicians: Communication Essentials for Patient-Centered Care.

 Wendy received her Bachelor of Arts in Sociology/Anthropology from Oberlin College and her Master's and Doctorate from the Harvard Graduate School of Education.